 Teaching mathematics is more than the sum of its parts

-Benadette Ainemani, Director: Products and Services, Pearson Africa, offers some solutions around teacher and learner competency and tips for improving mathematics teaching and learning.
+Benadette Aineamani, Director of Products and Services for Pearson Africa was interviewed on Channel Africa by Zikhona Miso.
+Aineamani discussed some reasons for the decline in mathematics performance in South Africa, and why mathematics is important.
 Through her research, and in writing her PhD thesis on the subject, Aineamani investigated the role of the teacher in developing learners’ mathematics discourse and understanding.
+She offers a few solutions around teacher and learner competency and tips for improving mathematics teaching and learning.

 Coding.
 Robotics.
 Artificial Intelligence.
 Data analytics.
 These are just some of the words that might flash in the mind of a young high school learner as they dream of their future career.
 In this fourth industrial revolution, the digital age has flung wide the doors of possibility.
 For many young South Africans, these doors remain shut tight as their inability to pass mathematics holds them back.